 A review of the most current rolling 3, 6 & 12 months performance was reviewed.

 Could result in a “Thank You!
 This has been your first incident in well over a year.
-You’re still doing well!”
+You’re still doing great!”

 Or a “You’re really walking a fine line here.
 This is your Xth incident in the past Y months.
 I don’t want to see you getting into formal trouble.
 If there’s stuff that we need to discuss that help improve your performance, then I’m more than happy to talk.
 I wanna help you in every way possible.
 OK?”